Webflow sync, pageviews & more.

 Summary

-To change the default sharing image, upload a Default Open Graph Image URL in Webflow’s SEO settings, publish your site, and use LinkedIn’s Post Inspector to refresh the link preview.
+To change the default image for social sharing on Webflow, upload an Open Graph Image in the SEO tab of Project Settings, add a title and description, then publish your site.
+Use LinkedIn’s Post Inspector to preview updates.

 Rate this answer